 - Justification for proposed budget and plan for sustaining the curricular changes beyond the period of the grant award

 - Statement of departmental resources to support curricular change (e.g., funding, faculty time, materials)

 How to Apply:

-- A project description of no more than three pages (in 12-point type), including figures
+- A project description of no more than three pages (in 12-point type) that answers the following questions:

 - Curriculum map that demonstrates scaffolded experiential inquiry and research in major, area major, or interdisciplinary major/minor